Achref-LOUSSAIEF/Site-To-Site-VPN/README.md

 This project implements a **Dynamic, BGP-based, Highly Available Site-to-Site VPN** to simulate a **hybrid AWS and on-premises environment**—both hosted within AWS.

-The implementation is inspired by **Adrian Cantrill's** training materials.
+The implementation is inspired by **Adrian Cantrill's** training materials .
 For more details, visit:
 🔗 [Learn with Cantrill](https://learn.cantrill.io/)

 ## Project Overview